Last Updated on December 17, 2020 by Celeste

 Pinatas are not part of Greece’s heritage but are extremely popular on birthday parties.
-My daughter had one on her party wishlist too and so it happened that we asked some ideas from We Love Pinatas.
-It was very hard to choose from the examples that Callie sent us.
+My daughter had one on her party wish list too and that is why I contacted my friends at We Love Pinatas.
+It was very hard to choose from the examples that were sent us to us.
 Basically, anything, any theme or character is possible.
 We finally decided to stick with the birthday theme and We Love Pinatas created a wonderful piece birthday cake for my child full of color and shiny detail.
 The pinata was delivered and wrapped up for easy transport and accompanied by a wooden stick beautifully decorated and instructions on how to play the pinata game.

 The pinata may have been the best part of my daughter’s birthday celebration.
 The anticipation and the hidden candy inside were a large part of the fun, reaching its highlight when the kids got to smash up the unlucky handmade beauty.
 Be careful when a bunch of little ones swing the wooden stick around!

 Piece of Cake 🎂 at #playspace! #welovepinatas Thank you @anthomeli for creating such a great Pinata for our birthday party! #anthomeli #WeLovePinatas #birthday #birthdaygirl #birthdayparty #birthdaypartyideas #birthdaycake #cakepinata #pieceofcake #instakids #instaparty #partysupplies #specialoccasion

 If you are in Greece and you are looking for an original handmade pinata for a birthday, Christmas, Easter Halloween or any other kind of party, check out the We Love Pinatas page (in Greek).
 The design can by anything; from watermelons to Christmas trees or your kids’ favorite superhero and prices start at 32 Euro.
 Thank you Let’s blog…party page and Anthomeli!